trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 Change the implementation of the function `pokeAndGetFeedback`.
 The feedback is now a lambda function on the storage.
 It is required to :

-- add a new entrypoint to change the lambda code
+- Add a new entrypoint to change the lambda code.
-- update the current entrypoint for calling the lambda
+- Update the current entrypoint for calling the lambda.

-1. Let's start with adding the lambda function definition of the storage
+1. Let's start with adding the lambda function definition of the storage.

 ```ligolang
 export type feedbackFunction = (oracleAddress: address) => string;